Overview

 Instance size (vCPU, memory) does not affect count.
 One question determines your tier: "How many nodes run log collection?"

-Everything else is unlimited -- log volume, traffic spikes, applications, environments, queries, destinations.
+Everything else is unlimited: log volume, traffic spikes, applications, environments, queries, destinations.

 How does this compare to volume-based pricing